apify/apify-docs/sources/academy/webscraping/scraping_basics_python/11_scraping_variants.md

 ## Parsing price

-The items now contain the variant as text, which is good for a start, but it would be more useful to set the price in the `price` key.
+The items now contain the variant as text, which is good for a start, but we want the price to be in the `price` key.
 Let's introduce a new function to handle that:

 ```py
 def parse_variant(variant):